HMS Valiant (S102): Construction

 She was ordered on 31 August 1960 and laid down 22 January 1962 at Vickers-Armstrongs in Barrow-in-Furness.
 The basic design concept was to use the forward design of Dreadnought together with an aft end consisting of all British nuclear machinery based on the Dounreay prototype.

 She was launched on 3 December 1963 by Lady Thorneycroft, and finally entered service 18 July 1966.

 Operational history

 She was refitted in 1970, 1977 and 1989.

 In 1977 Valiant was trailing a Soviet submarine in the eastern Mediterranean when she suffered a salt water pipe leak, which flooded the reactor compartment with sea water.
 The reactor was shut down and the compartment pumped dry and after a clean-up of the compartment, the reactor was taken under power again.
 Valiant took part in the Falklands War in 1982, arriving in the war zone on 17 May.
 She transmitted more than 300 early air-warning alerts and spent 101 days on patrol off Argentina's Patagonian coast.
-Valiant suffered minor damage while submerged when an Argentine aircraft coming back from a mission jettisoned its bombs near the submarine.
+On 23 May, Valiant suffered minor damage while submerged off Rio Grande when an Argentine fighter coming back from a mission jettisoned its bombs near the submarine in order to secure a safe landing.

 In November 2010, it was reported in Hansard that Valiant had run aground in the North Norwegian Sea in March 1991.